psychopy/workshops/source/translators/workOnTranslations.rst

 --------------------------------------

 - Some of the humor in the *Start-up tips* might not translate well
-- Feel free to leave out things that would be too odd
+- Feel free to delete humor that would be too odd

-  - or replace them mild humor that would be more appropriate
+  - or replace them with mild humor that would be more appropriate
 - Humor must be respectful and suitable for using in a classroom, laboratory, or other professional situation
 - Don't get too creative here
 - If you have any doubt, it is better to leave it out